swiftlang/swift-evolution/proposals/NNNN-swiftpm-command-plugins.md

 ### Package Manager services

-Most of the alternatives that were considered for this proposal center around what kind of services the Package Manager provides to plugins.
-This proposal chooses to expose to the plugin some of the most common actions, such as building and testing, that are also available in the SwiftPM CLI commands such as `swift` `build` and `swift` `test`.
-There was an intentional choice to initially limit the set of options provided in order to keep this proposal bounded.
+Most of the alternatives that were considered for this proposal center around what kinds of services the Package Manager provides to plugins.
+This proposal chooses to expose to the plugin some of the most common actions, such as building and testing, that are also available in SwiftPM CLI commands such as `swift` `build` and `swift` `test`.

+There was an intentional choice to keep the set of options provided as simple as possible in order to keep this proposal bounded.
+Future proposals should be able to extend this API to provide more options and additional functionality.

 ### Declaring prerequisites in the manifest

-An alternative to having the plugin call back to the host (through the `PackageManager` type) for specialized information and for asking it to perform builds or run tests, would be to declare these prerequisites in the manifest of the package that provides the plugin.
-Under such an approach, SwiftPM would first make sure that the prerequisites are satisfied before invoking the plugin.
+An alternative to having the plugin use the `PackageManager` APIs to call back to the host to get specialized information and to perform builds or run tests would be to declare these prerequisites in the manifest of the package that provides the plugin.
+Under such an approach, SwiftPM would first make sure that the prerequisites are satisfied before invoking the plugin at all.

-The big problem with such an approach is that it’s difficult to express conditional dependencies in the manifest without adding greatly to the complexity of the manifest API, and any approach relying on such up-front prerequisites would necessarily be less flexible than letting the plugin perform package actions if and when it needs them.
+The major problem with such an approach is that it’s difficult to express conditional dependencies in the manifest without adding greatly to the complexity of the manifest API, and any approach relying on such up-front prerequisites would necessarily be less flexible than letting the plugin perform package actions when and if it needs them.
 It would also be contrary to the goal of keeping the package manifest as clear and simple as possible.
-The implementation of the plugin seems like a much more appropriate place for any non-trivial logic regarding plugin prerequisites.
+The implementation of the plugin seems like a much more appropriate place for any non-trivial logic regarding its prerequisites.

 ## Future Directions

 ### Better support for plugin options

-In this initial proposal, the user command plugin is passed all the command line options that the user provided after the custom command verb in the `swift` `package` invocation.
-A future direction might be to have the plugin use SwiftArgumentParser to declare supported set of input parameters.
+In this initial proposal, the command plugin is passed all the command line options that the user provided after the command verb in the `swift` `package` invocation.
+It is then up to the plugin logic to interpret these options.

+Since SwiftPM currently has only a single-layered package dependency graph, it isn't feasible in today's SwiftPM to allow a plugin to define its own dependencies on packages such as SwiftArgumentParser.

+Once this is possible, a future direction might be to have a command plugin use SwiftArgumentParser to declare a supported set of input parameters.
 This could allow SwiftPM (or possibly an IDE) to present an interface for those plugin options — IDEs, in particular, could construct user interfaces for well-defined options (possibly in the manner of the archaic MPW `Commando` tool).

 ### Additional access to Package Manager services

 The API in the `PackageManager` type that this proposal defines is just a start.
 The idea is to, over time, offer plugins a variety of functionality and derivable information that they can request and then further process.

 Currently, the only specialized information that a user command plugin can request from SwiftPM is the directory of symbol graph files for a particular target.
 The intent is to provide a menu of useful information that might or might not require computation in order to provide, and to allow the plugin to request this information from SwiftPM whenever it needs it.

+Extending the `PackageManager` API does need to be done in a way that is possible to implement in various IDEs that support Swift packages but that use a different build system than SwiftPM's.

 ### Providing access to build and test progress and structured results